DeepWiSe888/Octopus/hardware/README.md

 #### Internal Clock

 The crystal oscillator (XOSC) is designed for providing the radar transceiver core with a stable and accurate reference clock signal.
-Following figure shows a typical block schematic when the X4 is clocked using the XOSC.
+In the figure below, we show a typical block schematic when the X4 is clocked using the XOSC.

 ![Aaron Swartz](https://raw.githubusercontent.com/DeepWiSe888/Octopus/main/image/x4_interClock.jpg)

 #### External Clock

 - In XOSC bypass mode the radar core is clocked by an external low frequency clock source.
 This mode can be useful if there is already a clock signal available on the application PCB.
 The external clock input pin supports single-ended inputs.
-Following figure shows a typical block schematic when the X4 is clocked using the XOSC bypass mode.
+In the figure below, we show a typical block schematic when the X4 is clocked using the XOSC bypass mode.

   ![Aaron Swartz](https://raw.githubusercontent.com/DeepWiSe888/Octopus/main/image/x4_exClock1.jpg)

 - In Common PLL bypass mode the radar transceiver core is clocked by an external high frequency clock from the LVDS interface on pins IO5 and IO6 and the Common PLL is bypassed.
 This allows multiple radars to stay synchronized which is a requirement for digital beamforming applications.
-Following figure shows a block diagram of the Common PLL in bypass mode.
+In the figure below, we show a block diagram of the Common PLL in bypass mode.

   ![Aaron Swartz](https://raw.githubusercontent.com/DeepWiSe888/Octopus/main/image/x4_exClock2.jpg)